noahschmid/raising-android/README.md

 ---

+## 🏁 About the project
+Raising is a mobile app developed by five students of the University of Bern in collaboration with Ubique on behalf of SwissEF in the scope of a 4 month software engineering internship.
+The goal is to create an MVP of a matching platform for investors and startups.

 <p align="center"> This is the Android part of our app Rai$ing.
-You can find our project deliverables <a href="https://github.com/olistaehli/raising-deliverables">here!</a>
+You can find our project deliverables  (in German) <a href="https://github.com/olistaehli/raising-deliverables">here!</a>
     <br>
 </p>